 Things to Consider when Scalloping

 There are several scallop tour operators on NatureCoaster.com.
 Click here to check the Scalloping Tours listings.
 Then just give one a call and book your trip before September 24.
-That’s the date scalloping season closes for 2017.
+That’s the date scalloping season closes.

 There many ways to go scalloping, from frugal (wade out in the gulf) to top-shelf (charter your Captain) and in-between (take your own boat or better yet – join a group charter).
 Whatever way best fits your budget, you are sure to enjoy the experience of floating in the Gulf, hunting for each scallop and then bagging your catch.
 And, of course, consuming these delectable gems.